KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 `filename` is the name you choose for your file.

 For the sake of simplicity, let's proceed with the name `default` as this will represent the default cursor.
-After you saved your file, you should have something like `default.png`.
+After you save your file, you should have something like `default.png`.

 {{< alert title="Note" color="info" >}}